A History of Creative Financing Puts Kansas on the Map

 Since 1998, Kansas has used creative state financing approaches to supplement federal funding for the Early Head Start (EHS) program.

-Former Governor Bill Graves first approved the transfer of Temporary Assistance for Needy Families (TANF) block grant funds to the Child Care and Development Block Grant (CCDBG) to establish the state-funded EHS program.
-In subsequent years, policymakers utilized state general revenue, Children’s Initiative Funds from tobacco settlement dollars, and federal CCDBG quality set-aside funding to serve children birth to 4 years old and pregnant women.
+Former Kansas Governor Bill Graves first approved the transfer of Temporary Assistance for Needy Families (TANF) block grant funds to the Child Care and Development Block Grant (CCDBG) to establish the state-funded EHS program.
+In subsequent years, policymakers utilized state general revenue, Children’s Initiative Funds from tobacco settlement dollars, and federal CCDBG quality set-aside funding to serve pregnant women and children birth to 4 years old.

 This history of innovation set a useful precedent when the state launched an effort to create the Kansas Early Childhood Block Grant (ECBG) to (a) support high-quality, evidence-based child development services for at-risk infants, toddlers, and their families and (b) expand and enhance preschool opportunities for 3- and 4-year-olds.
+The ECBG targets three areas: Healthy Development; Safe, Stable, and Nurturing Relationships in Families; and Early Learning.
+The grants serve at-risk children and families through direct services and at least 30% of ECBG funding must be spent on programs specifically for at-risk infants and toddlers.
 The ECBG and Smart Start Kansas programs were combined in 2013 and received a total of $18.1 million in dedicated funding from the Children’s Initiative Fund.
-At least 30% of the ECBG funding must be spent on programs for at-risk infants and toddlers.
 Grantees are required to raise a 10% cash match.
 New tobacco settlement payments are assigned to the Children’s Initiative Fund, which supports the ECBG as well as other initiatives.

-This description of Kansas work is highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies.
-Read the full brief at http://www.zerotothree.org/public-policy.
+This description of Kansas work as it began was highlighted in ZERO TO THREE’s publication A Place to Get Started: Innovation in Infant and Toddler State Policies.